Back to the COPC Blog

 Lorem ipsum dolor sit amet, consectetur adipiscing elit, sed do eiusmod tempor incididunt ut labore et dolore magna aliqua.
 Ut enim ad minim veniam, quis nostrud exercitation ullamco laboris nisi ut aliquip ex ea commodo consequat.
 Duis aute irure dolor in reprehenderit in voluptate velit esse cillum dolore eu fugiat nulla pariatur.
 Excepteur sint occaecat cupidatat non proident, sunt in culpa qui officia deserunt mollit anim id est laborum.

 Balanced scorecards provide a holistic view of an organization’s site, program, department, team or employee performance.
-Rather than analyzing individual key performance indicators (KPIs), a balanced scorecard measures financial, customer, and internal processes along with learning and growth perspectives.
+Rather than analyzing individual key performance indicators (KPIs), a balanced scorecard measures financial, customer, and internal processes and learning and growth perspectives.

 A balanced scorecard is ultimately a shorthand name for a particular performance management tool.
 Organizations can use these tools to monitor and evaluate the performance of the various aspects of a business, such as quality, service, customer satisfaction and cost.